Top of the page

 If you have pernicious anemia or another reason you cannot absorb enough vitamin B12, your doctor will give you vitamin B12 shots or pills to prevent deficiency.

 Vitamin B12 is found in foods from animals, such as meat, seafood, milk products, poultry, and eggs.
 It is not in foods from plants unless it has been added to the food (fortified).
-Some foods, like cereals, are fortified with vitamin B12.
+Some foods are fortified with vitamin B12.

 Supplements containing only B12, or B12 along with other B vitamins and/or folic acid, are readily available.
 Also, B12 is usually in multivitamins.
 Check the label to find out how much B12 is in a supplement.